 Among three generations of photovoltaic (PV) devices the last one based on hybrid emerging technologies appears to be the most promising in terms of production, prime cost, functionality and recycling.
-But problems regarding efficiency and stability slow down the extending of the new technology on the market.
+But problems regarding efficiency and stability slow down the extending of new technology on the market.

-The so-called perovskite photovoltaics appeared in 2009 year with the pioneering work of Prof. Miyasaka et al.1 This third-generation technology implies photoactive materials based on complex organo-inorganic lead halides with the perovskite structure.
-Just in thirteen years perovskite solar cells (PSCs) power conversion efficiency (PCE) skyrocketed from 3.8%1 up to recent record 25.7% efficiency,2 which allows this technology to be considered as a strong competitor to traditional silicon and thin film chalcogenide solar cells.^{3,4} Besides, the photoactive layer in perovskite solar cells is applicable for low-cost solution-based printing fabrication and further development of large-scale roll-to-roll manufacturing.^{5,6} Other advantages to be mentioned are possibility for implication in flexible electronic devices,7 high power-per-weight values, appropriateness for wearable electronics and space,^{8,9} tunability of optical properties for implementation in tandem solar cells and indoor photovoltaics.10-13 But one of the most important remaining obstacles is a short lifetime of the devices under realistic operating conditions.
+So-called perovskite photovoltaics appeared in 2009 year with the pioneering work of Prof. Miyasaka et al. This third-generation technology implies photoactive materials based on complex organo-inorganic lead halides with perovskite structure.
+Just in thirteen years perovskite solar cells (PSCs) power conversion efficiency (PCE) skyrocketed from 3.8% up to recent record 25.7% efficiency, what allows this technology to be considered as a strong competitor to traditional silicon and thin film chalcogenide solar cells.
+Besides, photoactive layer in perovskite solar cells is applicable for low-cost solution-based printing fabrication and further development of large-scale roll-to-roll manufacturing.
+Other advantages to be mentioned are possibility for implication in flexible electronic devices, high power-per-weight values, appropriateness for wearable electronics and space, tunability of optical properties for implementation in tandem solar cells and indoor photovoltaics.10-13 The only remaining obstacle is a short lifetime of the devices under realistic operating conditions.

 To reach the commercially viable stability benchmarks, the absorber material and other device components should sustain several internal and external stressing factors.
-Extrinsic degradation causes include moisture14-17 and oxygen.^{18,19} These aspects are widely discussed in the literature, but due to the development of encapsulation techniques extrinsic causes become less and less important.20 On the contrary, intrinsic degradation pathways caused by the action of sunlight,21 elevated temperatures^{22,23} and electric field24 induce the most considerable changes in PSC efficiency.
+Extrinsic degradation causes include moisture14-17 and oxygen.
+These aspects are widely discussed in the literature, but due to the development of encapsulation techniques extrinsic causes become less and less important.
+On the contrary, intrinsic degradation pathways caused by the action of sunlight, elevated temperatures and electric field induce the most considerable changes in PSC efficiency.
 Unfortunately, among all aforementioned factors the bias-induced degradation processes remain the least elucidated.